billhails/MetaData/README.md

 Note that the argument to `--architecture` is just the name of a directory under `./architectures` containing appropriate templates.
 The intention is to support more architectures in the future.

+The `--extra` argument specifies a bas directory in which there should be another `architectures` directory with equivalent architecture subdirectories, i.e. in this example `demo/architectures/sqlite-node-graphql`.
+That directory can supply override templates for the templates in the base architectures directory, allowing individual applications the ability to override core behaviour if needed.

 If you're intending to use authentication, as the demo does, you will also need to generate a `.env` file inside the architecture source, containing access and refresh token secrets.
 This file is ignored by git and since it is generated once in the source, the secrets won't change and